Breakdown points of Fermat-Weber problems under gauge distances: Contamination locus for tropical medians

 The tropical median was defined in \cite{TropMedian} as the Fermat--Weber point under a regular simplicial gauge.
 An explicit formula is given on the quotient vector space $\torus{d+1}$ by $\gamma_\triangle(x)=\sum_{i=0}^d x_i-(d+1)\min_{0\leq j\leq d} x_j$.
 Indeed, one can check that the unit ball is the image of the regular $d$-simplex $\Delta_{d}=\conv\{e_0,\dots,e_d\}$ in $\torus{d+1}$, where $e_i$ represents a standard unit vector in $\RR^{d+1}$.
 The unit ball for $d=2$ is displayed in Figure~\ref{fig:CL}~(a).
 The skewness of $\gamma_\triangle$ is $\sigma = d$ and its dual gauge has the expression $\gamma_\triangle^\circ(x)=\gamma_\triangle(-x)/(d+1)$.

-For computing tropical medians, in particular for identifying the contamination locus, we use a balancing condition given by \cite[Theorem~15]{TropMedian}.
+For computing tropical medians, particularly for identifying the contamination locus, we use a balancing condition given by \cite[Theorem~15]{TropMedian}.
 Instead of mentioning it in full generality, we will specify how to use it in Example~\ref{eg:CL-simplex}.

 To check if a point $m$ is a tropical median for a weighted set $(A,w)$ in $\RR^2\simeq\torus{3}$ we need to do the following: \begin{enumerate} \item Consider the regions induced by the cones over the facets of $B_{\gamma_\triangle^\circ}=-3\Delta_2$ based at $m$.
-For example, if $m$ is the black point from Figure~\ref{fig:ec-trop-median}, there are three regions delimited by dashed line: upper, lower-left, and lower-right. \item In each of the regions above, the sum of the weights of points contained in it (including the boundary) must be at least $w_A/3$. \item The sum of the weights of points contained in the union of \emph{two} regions (including the boundary) must be at least $2\cdot w_A/3$.
+For example, if $m$ is the black point from Figure~\ref{fig:ec-trop-median}, there are three regions delimited by dashed lines: upper, lower-left, and lower-right. \item In each of the regions above, the sum of the weights of points contained in it (including the boundary) must be at least $w_A/3$. \item The sum of the weights of points contained in the union of \emph{two} regions (including the boundary) must be at least $2\cdot w_A/3$.
 Complementarily, the total weight in the \emph{interior} of each region as above must be at most $w_A/3$. \end{enumerate}

 Using these rules, if we choose $a$ as the black point from Figure~\ref{fig:ec-trop-median}, then $a$ is not a tropical median for $(A,w)=(D,w)+(a,6)$.
 By Corollary~\ref{cor:aCL}, this yields $a\notin\CL_\gamma(D,w)$.
-We note that the same argument work for each interior point of a bounded and full-dimensional elementary convex set for $D$, due to the symmetry of $D$.
+We note that the same argument works for each interior point of a bounded and full-dimensional elementary convex set for $D$, due to the symmetry of $D$.
 Indeed, we note that the total weight of the points from the interior of lower-left region is $7$ which is greater than $w_A/3=(12+6)/3=6$.
 Rule~(3) from above indicates that $a\notin\FW_\gamma((D,w)+(a,6))$.
 A similar argument holds for the case when $a$ is on the open segment between the origin and a point of weight $3$.